monsieur-delta/universum/README.md

 Below, I present you a fact map that describes ``Universum`` for it to become knowable for you.

-To fully understand this concept I recommend to imagine _The Absolute Universum_ so as its understanding is located at the border of spacetime nature of imagination/thinking.
+To fully understand this concept I recommend to imagine _The Absolute Universum_ so as its understanding is located at the border of spacetime nature of imagination/thinking and theoretical understanding of reality.

 # Fact Map